Electron surface scattering kernel for a plasma facing a semiconductor: Introduction

 The remainder of the paper is organized as follows.
 In Sect.~\ref{Formalism}, divided into three subsections, we present the formalism used for constructing a boundary condition for the electron Boltzmann equation of the plasma.
 First, in subsection~\ref{SurfaceScatteringKernel}, we define the surface scattering kernel in terms of the backscattering and transmission functions of the plasma-solid interface and relate the kernel to the incoming and outgoing electron energy distribution functions.
 Subsection~\ref{BackScatteringFunction} presents our approach for computing the backscattering function from the embedding equation without approximation except the discretization of the integrals over energy and direction cosine.
-Finally, in subsection~\ref{Model}, the jellium-randium model is introduced with particular attention paid to the screening of the scattering potentials.
+Finally, in subsection~\ref{Model}, the randium-jellium model is introduced.
 Numerical results for the surface scattering kernel and the emission yield are presented in Sect.~\ref{Results} before we conclude in Sect.~\ref{Conclusions}.
-Technical details interrupting the flow of presentation are presented in two appendices.
+Details interrupting the flow of presentation are presented in three appendices.